-Scientific studies show that many people with coronavirus lack symptoms, and even those who eventually develop them can transmit the virus to others before showing any signs.
-In other words, that means that the virus can spread between people who interact at a close distance, for example, by talking, coughing or sneezing, even if those people have no symptoms.
+Scientific studies show that a large portion of people with coronavirus lack symptoms and even those who eventually develop them can transmit the virus to others before showing any signs.
+In other words, that means that the virus can spread between people who interact in a close distance, for example, by talking, coughing, or sneezing, even if those people have no symptoms.

-Expert opinion, custom, practice and different research on the SARS epidemic indicate that face masks, as an additional physical barrier, was the most effective intervention to reduce the spread of the virus.
+Expert opinion, custom, practice and different research on the SARS epidemic indicate that face masks, as an additional physical barrier, were the most effective intervention to reduce the spread of the virus.
 They protect healthcare personnel against direct contact with virus particles that are spread by coughing or sneezing.
-Therefore, it is recommended for all those who have direct contact with the sick to use them.
+Therefore, all those who have direct contact with the sick, it is recommended to use them.

-On the other hand, face shields as personal protective equipment devices are recommended not only to healthcare workers, dentists/dentists and veterinarians but also to police, firefighters, industrial workers, commercial employees and individuals—individual in everyday life.
-In summary, in times of pandemic, anyone can use it to protect the facial area (especially the eyes, nose and mouth) to prevent exposure and transmission of the virus.
+On the other hand, face shields as personal protective equipment devices are recommended not only to healthcare workers, dentists / dentists and veterinarians, but also to police, firefighters, industrial workers, commercial employees and individuals. individual in everyday life.
+In summary, in times of pandemic, they can be used by anyone to protect the facial area (especially the eyes, nose and mouth) to prevent exposure and transmission of the virus.